rutvijkumarshah/giffyApp/README.md

  7. EndlessRecyclerViewScrollListener

 ## Limitations
--  Currently App does not support animating gifs
+-  Currently App does not support animating gif.